Thiol: Acidity

 Thiols are easily deprotonated.
 Relative to the alcohols, thiols are more acidic.
 The conjugate base of a thiol is called a thiolate.
 Butanethiol has a pKa of 10.5 vs 15 for butanol.
 Thiophenol has a pKa of 6, versus 10 for phenol.
 A highly acidic thiol is pentafluorothiophenol (C6F5SH) with a pKa of 2.68.
 Thus, thiolates can be obtained from thiols by treatment with alkali metal hydroxides.

+S-Based nucleophilicity

+The conjugate base of thiols are potent nucleophiles.
+They alkylate to give sulfides: